-Goodwill arising from the Acquisition of Alcatel Lucent amounts to EUR 5 084 million and is primarily attributable to synergies arising from the significant economies of scale and scope that the Group is expecting to benefit from as part of the new combined entity.
-Goodwill was allocated to the four operating segments within Nokia's Networks business.
-Refer to Note 16, Impairment.
+Goodwill arising from the acquisition of Alcatel Lucent amounted to EUR 5 084 million and was primarily attributable to synergies arising from the significant economies of scale and scope that the Group is expecting to benefit from as part of the new combined entity.
+Refer to Note 16, Impairment for allocation of goodwill.

 The components of non-controlling interests in Alcatel Lucent that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation, were measured based on the non-controlling interests' proportionate share of the fair value of the acquired identifiable net assets.
 As such, goodwill excludes the goodwill related to the non-controlling interests.
-The equity component of the remaining outstanding OCEANEs, as well as the outstanding stock options and performance shares that will be settled in Alcatel Lucent ordinary shares were measured at fair value within non-controlling interests.
+The equity component of the remaining outstanding OCEANEs, as well as the outstanding stock options and performance shares that were to be settled in Alcatel Lucent ordinary shares were measured at fair value within non-controlling interests.

-Fair values of other intangible assets acquired:
+Fair values of identifiable intangible assets acquired:

 Fair value Amortization period

 EURm years

 Customer relationships 2 902 10

 Technologies 2 170 4

-Technologies Other 639 8
+Other 639 8

 Total 5 711

-Acquisition-related costs not directly attributable to the issue of shares, recorded in selling, general and administrative expenses and other expenses in the consolidated income statement, and in operating cash flows in the consolidated statement of cash flows, amount to EUR 125 million, of which EUR 93 million is recognized in 2016.
+Acquisition-related costs not directly attributable to the issue of shares, recorded in selling, general and administrative expenses and other expenses in the consolidated income statement, and in operating cash flows in the consolidated statement of cash flows, amounted to EUR 125 million, of which EUR 93 million was recognized in 2016.

 From January 4 to December 31, 2016 the acquired business contributed revenues of EUR 12 151 million and a net loss of EUR 508 million to the consolidated income statement.
-These amounts have been calculated using the subsidiary's results, adjusting them for accounting policy alignments.
+These amounts were calculated using the subsidiary's results, adjusting them for accounting policy alignments.